sharmine-s/sql-databases/joins/01_using_joins.md

 ## The N+1 Problem

 So far you've been using `SELECT` to retrieve records from only one table.
-If we need to select both information about an album and about its related artist, we need to do two queries — a first one to retrieve an album, and a second one to retrieve information about the artist, using the foreign key.
+If we want to select information both about an album _and_ its related artist, we need two queries — a first one to retrieve an album, and a second one to retrieve information about the artist, using the foreign key.

 ```sql
 -- First, retrieve the album